Dr. Saumyadipta Pyne, PhD

 Founder and President

-Dr. Pyne has published extensively in premier journals, and serves on the editorial boards of multiple international journals.
+Dr. Pyne has published extensively in premier journals, and serves on the editorial boards of various international journals.

 Co-Founder and Vice President